IDFAQ/Game/README.md

-# This is for the game development for 2024
+# This is for the game development for 2024 for PN, AM, AC, SL, BM